www.SaveSouthwarkWoods.org.uk | firstname.lastname@example.org | @southwarkwoods | Facebook Page Save Southwark Woods

 Woods are vital to the living but are also spiritual places.
 These woods are an ideal environment for contemplation and mourning, marking the passing of the seasons and the annual rebirth with the reassuring message that life goes.

-Please meet with us or suggest another representative of the Diocese who can meet and let us have a positive discussion about the feelings of resident and the future of these beautiful woods and Cemeteries.
+Please meet with us or suggest another representative of the Diocese who can meet and let us have a positive discussion about the feelings of residents and the future of these beautiful woods and Cemeteries.

 for Save Southwark Woods